IntelPython/dpctl/CONTRIBUTING.md

     coverage html
     ```

-    The code coverage builds the C sources with debug symbols.
-For this
+    The code coverage builds the C sources with debug symbols, and the
-    reason, the coverage script builds the package in `develop` mode of
-    `setup.py`.

-    The coverage results for the C and Python sources are printed to the
+    coverage results for the C and Python sources are printed to the
     terminal during the build (`libsyclinterface`) and pytest execution (Python).
     The detailed coverage reports for the `libsyclinterface` library are saved to the
     `dpctl-c-api-coverage` directory.
 The Python coverage reports are saved to